Task Prioritization: How to Use the Eisenhower Matrix for Better Time Management

 These tasks are distractions or activities that don’t contribute to your goals.
 Mindlessly browsing social media or attending unnecessary meetings may fall into this quadrant.
 Minimize or eliminate these tasks to focus on what truly matters.

-5. Regularly Review and Update
+5. Review and Update

 Your priorities will shift as time goes on, so it’s important to review your Eisenhower Matrix regularly.
 Over time, tasks from Quadrant 2 may become urgent and move into Quadrant 1, or you may find that tasks you initially thought were important in Quadrant 3 could be delegated or discarded.